6502-retro/6502-retro-os/docs/6502-RETRO-SFM-OS-ROUTINES.md

 ### Serial Interface Driver

-The 6502-Retro! has an ACIA6551 on board but you can use any serial interface you like so long as you impliment these 3 main functions:
+The 6502-Retro! has an ACIA 6551 on board but you can use any serial interface you like so long as you impliment these 3 main functions:

 #### Get Character - Blocking